juju/docs/src/en/clouds-lxd-resources.md

 The following caveats apply:

- - The controller must reside on a cluster node.
+ - The controller must be created locally to a cluster node.
 This will no longer be the case starting with v.2.5 of Juju.
  - Each cluster node must have a network bridge that is connected to LXD.
 This is to allow the containers to communicate with the controller.